 Incorporate running or cycling instead of using the car and public transportation as much as possible.
 Especially if you squeeze in some intervals, this will be an effective way of commuting.
 You get more workouts and often little extra transportation time.

 Find the ‘empty’ hours in your agenda.
 There aren’t any?
 You would be amazed!
 What about a lunch run?
 Or a short and fast bike ride or run while your kids are at soccer practise (swim practise, music lessons) and you would otherwise just be waiting for them to return.
 Cut your TV time but if you can’t do without your daily news update – set up your indoor trainer in front of it.
 Depending on your preference and situation, also try training before work or in the evening.
 Get a head torch, you will be amazed by the experience of running in the dark!

 Improvements in swimming result in lower potential race time gains than improvements in running and cycling.

 9. Ride indoors

 Less traffic and a shorter preparation time than for cycling on the road means a more time-efficient workout.
-The say that 1h on the turbo trainer corresponds to 1,5h on the road.
+It is said that 1 hour on the turbo trainer corresponds to 1,5 hour on the road.
 And nowadays turbo training is not boring anymore.
 There are many cool and motivation-enhancing apps available.
 We believe the best indoor cycling apps are 1) Sufferfest 2) TrainerRoad and 3) BigRingVR.

 10. Take your physical and emotional rest